PengTao-HUST/GDNB/README.md

 fig, ax = plot_traj(traj)
 ```
-This figure shows that the average magnetization, defined by the average absolute value of all spins, changes over time.
+This figure shows that the average magnetizations, defined by the average absolute value of all spins,
+change over time at different temperatures.

 ![traj](https://github.com/PengTao-HUST/GDNB/blob/master/figures/traj.png?raw=true)